f3soil/website/content/locations/outer-rim/index.md

       duration: 45m
 ---
 The Outer Rim was the first Southern Illinois AO at the ninety-acre Moody Park (f.k.a.
 Longacre Park).
-There is a huge array of amenities to provide a different beat down, every single time.
+There is a huge array of amenities to provide a different beatdown, every single time.
 Workout Q's have plenty of opportunity to get creative with their workouts!